microsoft/ai-developer/Python/challenges/Challenge-05.md

 1. Once the AI Search resource is created, navigate to the resource.
     1. Grab the **URL** from the Overview section.
     1. Grab the **Key** from the Keys section.
-    1. Add these values to the **.env** file in the reference application.
-You will need these values later when configuring AI Search.

-    ```json
-      "AZURE_AI_SEARCH_ENDPOINT": "Replace with your AI Search URI",
-      "AZURE_AI_SEARCH_API_KEY": "Replace with your AI Search API Key"
-    ```

-    :bulb: The AI Search endpoint and Key will be used to configure the AI Search Connector in the Semantic Search Plugin.

 ### Deploy Storage Account with CORS enabled